PAV-Laboratory/FTX_lending/README.md

    * The target coins the you are willing to update
    * e.g. `coins = USD,BTC` remember that there is only comma without space between

+   coins_hold
+   * The amount of a currecy that you want to hold on hand and not lend it out.
+   * e.g. `USD,0;BTC,100` means you want to lend out all the USD and you want to hold 100 units BTC on hand.
 6. Telegram config

    Add BotFather in telegram